geoserver/geoserver/doc/en/user/source/extensions/printing/configuration.rst

             items:
               - {BLOCK_DEFINITION}
               {...}
+    ?     includeTitlePage: true
+    ?     includeLastPage: true
+    ?     includeExtraPage: true

-With the ``condition`` we can completely hide a page, same behavior than in block.
+With the "condition" we can completely hide a page, same behavior than in block.

-If ``backgroundPdf`` is specified, the first page of the given PDF file will be added as background of every page.
+If "backgroundPdf" is specified, the first page of the given PDF file will be added as background of every page.

-The ``header`` and ``footer`` sections are optional.
-If the ``items`` that are in the main section are too big, more pages are generated.
+The "header" and "footer" sections are optional.
+If the "items" that are in the main section are too big, more pages are generated.
 The header and footer will be drawn on those pages as well.

 Here is a short list of supported **pageSizes**: